Confetti Potato Salad:

 I shouldda brought my knives, you hear.
 Then, You gotta sharpener?

-Swoosh, swoosh, the blade scrapes against the sharpening steel, shards landing in the soup, you think.
-A palm press, another few swipe-swipe- swipes.
+Swoosh, swoosh, the blade scrapes against the sharpening steel, shards landing in the soup, you fear.
+A palm press, another few swipe-swipe-swipes.
 There, that’s better.

-Last year, faced with twelve pounds of potatoes, a larder of onions, peppers and celery, and hungry family at a rehearsal dinner the next day, I felt like a real knife snob.
+But then last year, faced with twelve pounds of potatoes, a larder of onions, peppers and celery, and hungry family at a rehearsal dinner the next day, my lurking knife snobbery revealed itself.

 CONFETTI POTATO SALAD